 FAFSA: STEP BY STEP

-What is FAFSA?
 FAFSA stands for Free Application for Federal Student Aid.
-The federal government uses this form to determine your eligibility for financial aid, which includes: grants, work-study, scholarships and loans.
+The federal government uses this form to determine your eligibility for financial aid, which includes: grants, work-study, scholarships, and loans.

 EFC stands for Expected Family Contribution.
 According to the government's regulations, this is what your family must contribute to your college cost.